UoS-COM1001/com1001-2024-25-spr/setting-up-codio.md

 ## 1. Logging into Codio

 In the last semester, you exclusively accessed Codio through the units, but this semester it's easier to sign into Codio directly, which means you'll need a password.
 Go to https://codio.com and click the "Sign In" link.
 If you don't already have a password, click the "Lost your password?" link and enter your university email address (ok, so you didn't lose it, you never had one in the first place — but this is how to get one!).
-Ensure you set your password to something memorable and secure.
+Ensure you set your password to something secure and hard for others to guess.

 ## 2. Creating a Project